 A parent/carer may sometimes receive a written warning of the possibility of a penalty notice being issued.
 This will give you a period of time to improve his/ her attendance.
 During this period, the child must have no further unauthorised absences from school.
 If he/she is ill during that time, medical evidence must be provided.

-There is no limit to the number of times a formal warning of a possible penalty notice can be issued in any particular case, but it’s highly unlikely that a parent/carer will receive more than three warnings per child in any one year before further action
+There is no limit to the number of times a formal warning of a possible penalty notice can be issued in any particular case, but it’s highly unlikely that a parent/carer will receive more than three warnings per child in any one year before further action is taken.

 There is no statutory right of appeal once a notice has been issued, but if you receive a formal written warning, you can write or speak to the Local Authority about your situation should you wish.